MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-the-Main-Screen/content.md

 # Configure Tableview to Use Custom Cell

-1. Set number of cells to 3
+1. Set number of cells to 3 for testing purposes.
 2. Guard let to dequeue post cells.
 3. Run to see how it looks!

-# Create a Class for Custom Cell
+# Create Post Tableview Cell

+1. Set custom class to PostTableViewCell.swift for custom cell in storyboard.
+2. Connect IBOutlets.
+3. Run!

 # Use Fake Data to Test Feed View

+1. Create list of Posts with fake data.
+2. Set tableview to use fake data count.
+3. Cast dequed cell as PostTableViewCell.
+4. Use didSet to set to easily update labels.